Getting to Durango

 The closest international airport to Durango is located in Albuquerque, New Mexico, which is approximately a three and a half hour drive south of Durango.Durango is located in southwest Colorado near the Four Corners, where the borders of Colorado, Utah, Arizona, and New Mexico meet.
 Below are some of the most frequently asked questions about getting to Durango:

-How far is Durango from Denver?
+How far is it to drive between Durango and Denver?

 What kind of weather should I expect?